bhisaac/5eFP/5eFP-SRD.md

 ## Favored Enemy

 You have significant experience studying, tracking, hunting, and even talking to a certain type of enemy.
-Choose a type of favored enemy: aberrations, beasts, celestials, constructs, dragons, elementals, fey, fiends, giants, monstrosities, oozes, plants, or undead.
+Choose a type of favored enemy: aberrations, beasts, constructs, dragons, elementals, fey, giants, monstrosities, oozes, plants, or undead.
 Alternatively, you can select two species of humanoid (such as gnolls and orcs) as favored enemies.

 You have advantage on WIS checks to track your favored enemies, as well as on INT checks to recall information about them.